dogukanakkaya/permahistory/README.md

 - Private writings and My History page (interactive).
 - Some styling and code refactoring.
 - Option to connect with Arweave Web Wallet as well as ArConnect.
-- Functionality to send messages to future and allow encryption only at certain date.
+- Functionality to send messages to future and allow decryption only at certain date.
 (I'll check Smartweave for this, i don't exactly know how to achieve this in decentralized way.)
 - Send writings as mails at certain date.
 (Again i don't exactly know how to achieve this, i'll search.)
 - Pagination for history.
 - Bundling or grouping writings.